M-Kumar-Student/a-travel-agency-page/README.md

 ## Features
 - Simple HTML structure
 - Packages section with destinations and dummy offers
-- About section describing the agency
-- Contact information (dummy data)

 ## Purpose
 This project demonstrates my learning journey in HTML.